johnnovak/nim-glfw/README.md

 ### Statically linking to GLFW

-To link statically against GLFW (the C sources are bundled within the module), define the conditional symbol `glfwStaticLib` (`-d:glfwStaticLib` or `--define:glfwStaticLib`).
+To link statically against GLFW (the C sources are bundled with the module), define the conditional symbol `glfwStaticLib` (`-d:glfwStaticLib` or `--define:glfwStaticLib`).